 Common areas of tightness are the neck, shoulders, wrists, hips, and ankles:

 - A warm-up when you’re a healthy and supple 24-year-old might take only 6 minutes.
 A warm-up when you’re a stiff 54-year-old might take as long as the weight-training itself.
 That’s how important it is.

 - I encourage you to stop thinking of warm-ups as perfunctory or extra credit.
 Your warm-up is the most intelligent part of your workout.

-For tight hips I recommend the 90-90 mobility drills, using a rolled-up towel under your stiffest hip (most people have one hip that is significantly tighter than the other).
+I recommend the 90-90 mobility drills for tight hips, using a rolled-up towel under your stiffest hip (most people have one hip that is significantly tighter than the other).

 4. The Problem of Consuming Too Many Inflammatory Foods

-Speaking of stiff joints, a primary reason that happens to mature men is that their diets are often nutrient-deficient and too inflammatory.
+A primary reason stiff joints happen to mature men is that their diets are often nutrient-deficient and too inflammatory.

 If you look at your labs from previous yearly physical exams with your doctor, you’ll notice that your fasting glucose has probably climbed each year.